FREQUENTLY ASKED QUESTIONS

 YES.
-Polymeric jointing sand will last longer and give better results there is an alternative in some situations.
+While polymeric jointing sand will last longer and give better results there is an alternative in some situations.
 In older and very large areas of paving where regular sand has been used, an alternative is to top off the joints with additional joint sand then apply a stabilizer.
 It’s designed to protect the surface while bonding the sand.
 This stabilizer can be effective for a period of two to three years.

 In some cases, it is possible to get some information over the phone and offer you a rough estimate.
 However, each project is unique.
 The only way to provide you with an accurate price requires an onsite evaluation and consultation.
 This allows us to understand the scope of the project, identify the problem areas and design an effective solution.

 NO. We do not seal asphalt or macadam driveways.
 We only restore segmental concrete and brick pavers or natural paving stones.

 NO. We do not work with stamped or patterned concrete.